 A statement of account is a detailed report of the contents of an account.
 An example is a statement sent to a customer, showing billings to and payments from the customer during a specific time period, resulting in an ending balance.

 The purpose of the statement is to remind a customer of sales on credit that have not yet been paid to the supplier.
 The statement is usually a printed document, but may also be sent electronically.

 A sample statement of account usually includes the following information:

-- Beginning total of unpaid invoices
+- The beginning total of unpaid invoices.

 - The invoice number, invoice date, and total amount of each invoice issued to the customer during the time period.